 We provide an example application of \modelname for creating an animatable avatar; see \cref{fig:teaser} for an overview.
 We first apply \modelname on the individual frames of a video sequence, to obtain \threeD meshes of a clothed person in various poses.
 We then use these to train a poseable avatar using a modified version of \scanimate~\cite{saito2021scanimate}.
 Unlike \threeD scans, which \scanimate takes as input, our estimated shapes are not equally detailed and reliable from all views.
 Consequently, we modify \scanimate to exploit visibility information in learning the avatar.
-The output is a \threeD clothed avatar that moves and deforms naturally; see \cref{fig:teaser} right and \cref{fig:scanimate}.
+The output is a \threeD clothed avatar that moves and deforms naturally; see \cref{fig:teaser}-right and \cref{fig:scanimate}.

 \modelname takes a step towards robust reconstruction of \threeD clothed humans from \inthewild photos.
-Based on this, fully textured and animatable avatars with natural and personalized pose-aware clothing deformation can be created directly from video frames.
-Models and code will be available at \projectURL.
+Based on this, fully textured and animatable avatars with personalized pose-aware clothing deformation can be created directly from video frames.
+Models and code are available at \projectURL.

-\section{Related Work}
+\section{Related work}